stephanme/nibe-mqtt-gateway/README.md

 - switch target to `linux`
 - delete `sdkconfig` file
 - 'Full Clean' (delete `build` directory)
-- 'Build' project, ignore the error on running `esp_idf_size`
+- 'Build' project, ignore the error by `esp_idf_size`
 - 'Monitor' runs the unit tests and prints results to console
-  - attention: 'Monitor' doesn't build -> an explicit 'Build' is needed after any source change
+  - attention: 'Monitor' doesn't build -> an explicit 'Build' is needed after any source code change

 Implementation:
 - tests are located in a special `test` component, this component picks source files from `main` that can be tested